MementoMori15x6/15x6-sim/docs/llm-scoring-workshop.md

 *pro tip:* try asking different LLMs with the same polity / replicator prompt.
 Gather the metric scores, evaluations, and share them with 2 or more LLMs.
 You'll see although there is variation there is also a deeper underlying convergence that the LLMs will be quick to notice.
 It's the inherent phase-space topolgy projected as geometry (which the LLMs see) in the replicator's data itself.

-**LLM Scoring Workflow -- using for scoring simulation analysis For quick polity, movement, corporation, or historical scoring, use a frontier LLM
+**LLM Scoring Workflow** -- using LLMs for scoring simulation analysis For quick score on polity, movement, corporation, or historical events, use a frontier LLM

 The 35-metric compass protocol (Chapter 2) converts public evidence into X/Y coordinates, zone percentages, Rule-13 parasitism proxy, and a placeholder longevity estimate.
 LLMs excel here: they synthesize sources, weight evidence, and provide clear interpretations of the output.

-**Recommended LLMs** (all perform well)
-- **Grok** — strong on real-time evidence and thermodynamic framing
-- **Claude** — excellent detail, source citation, and caution around sensitive topics
-- **ChatGPT** (GPT-4o or similar) — particularly good at clear, structured interpretation of scores
-- **Gemini** — solid on data-heavy queries and cross-referencing

 ### Step-by-Step Prompt Template (copy-paste ready)